 It flows afterwards through Ladakh towards Gilgit-Baltistan region and southward into Pakistan and finally unites with the Arabian sea near Karachi.

-A major portion (over 60 percent) of Indus basin catchment area lies in Pakistan.
+A major portion (over 60 percent) of the Indus basin catchment area lies in Pakistan.
 Indus Waters Treaty between India and Pakistan allows India to use 20 percent of the total water carried by the Indus river.

 Some of the major tributaries of the Indus river include Kabul (river), Jhelum, Chenab, Ravi, Beas and Sutlej river.